 There were so many things he wanted to say to his son, but most of them implied there would be uncomfortable moments and revealing of painful memories Vader was not yet ready to share.
 He doubted he'd ever be ready to share again, even with his newly discovered son.

 He was at least aware that it was hard for the boy to understand.
-Vader knew how most people viewed him in utmost fear, as a symbol of evil, proof of the Empire's absolute power.
+Vader knew how most people viewed him in utmost fear, as a symbol of death, proof of the Empire's absolute power.
 He was not ashamed of it.
 Quite the contrary, other beings' fear gave him strength and focus.

 However, he could not let the boy become too comfortable in his presence.
 Vader liked his apprentices to retain a certain amount of uneasiness around him.
 Of course, none of his previous apprentices had been related to him that he knew of, and it was fair to assume that it would complicate things at first.
 But Vader would do what he must.
 The boy would submit to him.

 Finally managing to clear his head, Vader relaxed, even as tense muscles he could not rub pained him, legs that weren't even flesh somehow throbbed from the task of maintaining his heavy body in an upright position, and a headache was pounding at the back of his brain.
 His eyes burned under his closed eyelids, sore from looking out of slightly red-tinted lenses all day, so he relaxed the muscles of his face, letting his mouth fall slightly open and his head drop back.